Russia: Period of developed socialism or Era of Stagnation

+Perestroika, democratisation and Russian sovereignty

 From 1985 onwards, the last Soviet leader Mikhail Gorbachev, who sought to enact liberal reforms in the Soviet system, introduced the policies of glasnost (openness) and perestroika (restructuring) in an attempt to end the period of economic stagnation and to democratise the government.
 This, however, led to the rise of strong nationalist and separatist movements across the country.
 Prior to 1991, the Soviet economy was the world's second-largest, but during its final years, it went into a crisis.

 By 1991, economic and political turmoil began to boil over as the Baltic states chose to secede from the Soviet Union.
 On 17 March, a referendum was held, in which the vast majority of participating citizens voted in favour of changing the Soviet Union into a renewed federation.
-In June 1991, Boris Yeltsin became the first directly elected president in Russian history when he was elected president of the Russian SFSR.
+In June 1991, Boris Yeltsin became the first directly elected President in Russian history when he was elected President of the Russian SFSR.
 In August 1991, a coup d'état attempt by members of Gorbachev's government, directed against Gorbachev and aimed at preserving the Soviet Union, instead led to the end of the Communist Party of the Soviet Union.
 On 25 December 1991, following the dissolution of the Soviet Union, along with contemporary Russia, fourteen other post-Soviet states emerged.

-Post-Soviet Russia (1991–present)
+Independent Russian Federation

+Transition to a market economy and political crises

 The economic and political collapse of the Soviet Union led Russia into a deep and prolonged depression.
 During and after the disintegration of the Soviet Union, wide-ranging reforms including privatisation and market and trade liberalisation were undertaken, including radical changes along the lines of "shock therapy".
-The privatisation largely shifted control of enterprises from state agencies to individuals with inside connections in the government, which led to the rise of the infamous Russian oligarchs.
+The privatisation largely shifted control of enterprises from state agencies to individuals with inside connections in the government, which led to the rise of Russian oligarchs.
 Many of the newly rich moved billions in cash and assets outside of the country in an enormous capital flight.
-The depression of the economy led to the collapse of social services—the birth rate plummeted while the death rate skyrocketed, and millions plunged into poverty; while extreme corruption, as well as criminal gangs and organised crime rose significantly.
+The depression of the economy led to the collapse of social services—the birth rate plummeted while the death rate skyrocketed, and millions plunged into poverty, while extreme corruption, as well as criminal gangs and organised crime rose significantly.

+In late 1993, tensions between Yeltsin and the Russian parliament culminated in a constitutional crisis which ended violently through military force.
+During the crisis, Yeltsin was backed by Western governments, and over 100 people were killed.